 - Management Fees: Management fees are also taken off the top and can vary dramatically from investment platform to investment platform.

-- Minimum Investment Amounts: Most real estate debt investing requires that you invest a minimum dollar amount or higher.
+- Minimum Investment Amounts: Most real estate debt investment requires that you invest a minimum dollar amount or higher.

 - Loan Origination Fees: Sometimes loan origination fees are passed along to investors.